SimLinkModule/PCB/README.md

 ## Notes

 - It's important to ensure that a display with 14 pins is used.
 There are also some displays which are sold with 15 pins.
+- If the module always starts in download mode, the capacitor C6 on the main PCB must be removed.
+C6 is originally responsible for debouncing the button, but puts the ESP32 into flash mode the first time it's booted.

 ## Used as reference